Visa policy of the Dominican Republic: Substitute visa

-Holders of a valid visa or residence card of any member state of the Schengen Area, Canada, Cyprus, Ireland, the United Kingdom or the United States may enter the Dominican Republic without a visa.
+Holders of a valid visa or residence card of any Schengen Area member state, Canada, Cyprus, Ireland, the United Kingdom or the United States may enter the Dominican Republic without a visa for up to 30 days if they travel as a tourist.

 Non-ordinary passports

 Holders of diplomatic, official or service passports of Argentina, Belize, Brazil (60 days), Chile, Colombia, Costa Rica, Ecuador (90 days), El Salvador, France, Guatemala, Honduras, Israel, Japan, Malaysia, Morocco (60 days), Nicaragua, India (30 days), Panama, Paraguay, Peru (60 days), Russia, Serbia (60 days), Singapore (90 days), South Korea, Switzerland, Tajikistan, Taiwan, Trinidad and Tobago, Ukraine, Uruguay and Vietnam may enter the Dominican Republic without a visa for up to 30 days (unless otherwise noted).

 Future changes

 The Dominican Republic has signed visa exemption agreements with the following countries, but they have not yet been ratified: